potassco-asp-course/project-sudoku/README.md

 To submit your solution, please modify the file [sudoku.lp](asp/sudoku.lp) of the directory [asp](asp) with your encoding.

 Every time you push a new commit, your solution will be tested automatically.
+The timeout per instance is `100` seconds, and the actual command call for the test is:
+* ``python3.6 asp/test.py asp/sudoku.lp 100 SAT``

 After a few minutes you will be able to see the result of the test in the **Actions** tab.
 You can get more information about the result of the test by clicking successively on: